 Open hours: 10:30 – 21:00

 Korea has hundreds of convenience stores nationwide.
 These are small retail trades that stock a variety of everyday stuff such as coffee, groceries, snacks, foods, and desserts.
-Convenience stores are also approved to have alcohol for sale.
+Convenience stores in Korea are also approved to have alcohol and meals for sale.
 Besides, these stores provide extra services such as top-up T-money card for public transportation, ATM machines, and post-delivery.

 GS25 is the second largest store in Korea.
 It has nearly all food items starting from on the spot cooked food items and vegetables to fruits and other ingredients.
 As a result, a variety of people make use of GS25 food items.
 Housewives frequently buy ingredients from GS25.
 Students get their snacks to eat, and workers get immediate food.
 Crab Paste, especially sold in GS25, is a superb mixture to enjoy microwaveable rice.
 With this paste, it also goes best with Fire Gimbap, Watermelon Soju, Omori Kimchi Stew Ramen, Kakao Juice and Popular Idol Sandwich.